The projected dynamic linear model for time series on the sphere: Introduction

-In this paper, we combine the computational tractability and distributional flexibility of the projected normal distribution with the tools of dynamic linear models to introduce a state space model that can be applied to spherical time series of arbitrary dimension.
-The model can be viewed as a partially-observed linear, Gaussian state space model, and this allows us to perform fully Bayesian inference for all of the model's unobservables (both dynamic latent states and static parameters) using a simple and efficient Gibbs sampler that is based on the familiar Kalman simulation smoother.
-Leveraging this unique model tractability, we introduce a Rao-Blackwellized particle filter to perform online inference for streaming data.
+In this paper, we combine the computational tractability and distributional flexibility of the projected normal distribution with the tools of dynamic linear models to introduce a state space model that can be applied to spherical time series of arbitrary dimension (Section~\ref{sec:model}).
+The model can be represented as a partially-observed linear, Gaussian state space model, which allows us to perform fully Bayesian inference for all of the model's unobservables (both dynamic latent states and static parameters) using a simple and efficient Gibbs sampler based on the familiar Kalman simulation smoother.
+Leveraging this unique model tractability, we introduce a Rao-Blackwellized particle filter to perform online inference for streaming data (Section~\ref{sec:rbpf}).
 As such, our model is the first with the potential to realize all of the desired properties that previous models have been unable to balance (Table~\ref{tab:compare}).
-In an application to wind direction data, we find that our model outperforms others in terms of real-time, out-of-sample point, interval, and density forecasting.
+To put this model to its fullest use, we provide the first full enumeration of how to produce and evaluate point, set, and density predictions on the hypersphere (Section~\ref{sec:forecasting}).
+These tools are applicable beyond the proposed model and apply for any Bayesian model that generates a predictive distribution on the hypersphere.
+In applications to wind direction and energy market composition data, we find that our model outperforms others in terms of real-time, out-of-sample probabilistic forecasting (Section~\ref{sec:applications}).
+Supplementary material includes additional computing details (Appendix~\ref{app:trend}), validation of the sampling algorithm (Appendix~\ref{app:gir}), and verification of parameter recovery for simulated data (Appendix~\ref{app:consistency}).